libscie/api/README.md

 Handy method for querying **content** values from the local db.

-Returns a promise which can resolve to an array of 0 or more values.
+Returns a promise which can resolve to an array of 0 or more values together with their metadata.

 - feature: indicates the filter property, e.g.: filter by `title` or `description` (currently supported filter types)
 - criteria: it is the filter value.